 Congratulations, you are embarking on one of the most exciting experiences in life!
-Unfortunately, first-time home buying can also be incredibly stressful.
-One of the most significant aspects of your new home purchase will be working with your home inspector.
-A home inspection can make or break a home investment and we have put together our favorite tips when it comes to this particular process.
+However, we know first-time home buying can also be incredibly stressful.
+One of the most significant aspects of your home purchase will be the inspection.
+A home inspection can reveal unforeseen things to you about a home which may make or break a home investment so we have put together our favorite tips when it comes to this process.

 Tip #1 – Hire A Professional Home Inspector

 Finding a qualified home inspector can be like finding a needle in a haystack, which can leave you overwhelmed with options.
-You can start by getting recommendations from your realtor, family, and friends as a good starting point.
+You can start by getting recommendations from your Realtor®, family, and friends as a good starting point.
+Mortgage brokers, title and insurance companies may also be helpful.
+Check online and read reviews.
+Above all, make your own decision.
+Home inspectors are not all the same, and you will get what you pay for.
+The cheapest ones often aren’t very thorough, as they have to rush to the next job to make ends meet.
+The home purchase is a big deal, so you should absolutely hire the best.
 Here are a few factors to also consider in finding the right home inspector for you.

-- Check that the inspector is licensed and/or certified.
-To become a licensed home inspector in Florida, the state Department of Business and Professional Regulation requires inspectors to complete state-approved training and pass a state exam.
+Check that the inspector is licensed.
+To become a licensed home inspector in Florida, the Department of Business and Professional Regulation (DBPR) requires inspectors to complete state-approved training, pass a state exam and have regular continuing education.

 Tip #2 – Consider “Extras” You May Need

-While interviewing a home inspector, you may also want to consider which other “extra” inspection services you’re interested in.
+While interviewing a home inspector, you may also want to consider which other “extra” inspection services you’ll need.
+Remember, the home inspection is only one part of your due diligence when learning and researching about the home you are considering purchasing.
 There are some services that are not included with a standard home inspection, such as:

-These will cost you an additional fee, but may be worth the investment if you’re buying an older home, and would like to make sure that you check for any potential issues pre-purchase.
+These will cost you an additional fee and may require additional professionals, but may be worth the investment, especially if you’re buying an older home.
+Ask your inspector if they can either perform these inspections, or arrange them on your behalf.
+You want to make sure that you check for any and all potential issues pre-purchase.

 It might be tempting to not attend your home inspection, considering that you will be getting a written report when the inspection is wrapped up.
 Attending a home inspection will allow the inspector to walk you through some of the factors that may play a role in the future ownership of the home.
 This is a great opportunity for you to ask a lot of questions about the home itself and the longevity of some of the components within it.